cheomanigua/webdocse/content/docs/linux.md

 - `grep -R "text"` - Find all files containing the specific string in current directory and child directories
 - `find /usr -iname "wallpaper.jpg"` - Find all files named with the specified string
+- `xclip -sel c myfile.txt` - Copy the content of myfile.txt into the clipboard
 - `sed -i 's/original/new/g' file.txt` - Replace the specified string in a file
 - `sed 's/original/new/g' file.txt` - Preview the replacement preserving the file intact